 - develop and test methods of making new products

-- meet with clients to discuss problems and propose solutions using biotechnology
+- meet with clients to discuss biotechnology solutions to their problems

 Skills and knowledge

 - knowledge of biochemistry, microbiology, molecular biology and physics